realead/cykhash/README.md

 ## Performance

-Run `sh run_perf_tests.sh` in tests-folder to reproduce. numpy and pandas must be installed in addtion to be able to run the performance tests
+Run `sh run_perf_tests.sh` in tests-folder to reproduce. numpy and pandas will be installed in addtion to be able to run the performance tests.
+The easiest way is to call first `sh test_instalation.sh p3 local keep` and than activate it via `. ../p3/bin/activate` and only then call the performance

 #### Memory consumption: